Crags English Curriculum

 During the early years, much of the focus is to develop confident readers: mainly using the phonics approach.
-Crags follows a programme called: Letters and Sounds which helps pupils see the relationship between printed letters and the sounds they make.
+Crags follows a programme called: Little Wandle Letters and Sounds Revised, which helps pupils see the relationship between printed letters and the sounds they make.
 Decoding is the ability to read words aloud by identifying the letter patterns and matching them to sounds.
 Once children are able to ‘decode,’ they can then start to make sense of the words and sentences in context.
-Watch out for hard-to-decode words such as ‘one’ and ‘the’.
-These just have to be learned by heart.
+Watch out for hard-to-decode words such as ‘one’ and ‘the’ these tricky words just have to be learned by heart.

 At the end of Year 2, all children will sit the National Curriculum Tests for Key Stage 1.
 These will include two short reading tests.